 CASH AND CASH EQUIVALENTS - The financial statement caption "cash and cash equivalents" includes all deposits with banks and financial institutions including certificates of deposit and all highly-liquid investments (with original maturities of three months or less).
-All deposits are insured by federal depository insurance and, are collateralized with securities held in Florida's multiple financial institution collateral pool under Chapter 280, Florida Statutes.
+All deposits are insured by federal depository insurance and, are collateralized with securities held in Florida's multiple financial institution collateral pool as required by Chapter 280, Florida Statutes.

-RECEIVABLES - Consist primarily of amounts due from employees and other governments.
-The employee receivables arise from training costs paid for by the School and repaid over a two year period by the employees.
+RECEIVABLES - Consist primarily of amounts due from other governments.
 All receivables are deemed collectible, and no allowance for uncollectible accounts is considered necessary.